 A CVE tells you a vulnerability exists.
 CVSS tells you how bad it could be.
 KEV tells you it is being exploited.
 Effective vulnerability prioritization uses all three signals together.

-Consider two vulnerabilities, both with CVSS scores of 9.8 (Critical).
+Now consider two vulnerabilities, both with CVSS scores of 9.8 (Critical).
 One is listed in the KEV catalog; the other is not.
-The KEV-listed vulnerability should be patched first because there is confirmed evidence that attackers are actively exploiting it, whereas the other, while theoretically severe, may not have working exploits in circulation.
+The KEV-listed vulnerability should be patched first because there is confirmed evidence of active exploitation, whereas the other — while theoretically severe — may not have working exploits in circulation.

 Binding Operational Directive 22-01

 BOD 22-01 (“Reducing the Significant Risk of Known Exploited Vulnerabilities”) is the CISA directive that established the KEV catalog’s operational role.
-It requires FCEB agencies to:
+It covers over 100 federal civilian executive branch agencies and requires them to:

 - Review the KEV catalog on an ongoing basis